Coronary Artery Disease - Angioplasty

 Angioplasty is a procedure that widens the coronary artery to improve blood flow to the heart.
 It is done using a thin,

-soft tube called a catheter that's inserted in your artery.
-It doesn't use
+soft tube called a catheter, which is inserted in your artery.

 large cuts (incisions) or require anesthesia to make you sleep.